Cheney, Washington

 Cheney (/ˈtʃiːni/ CHEE-nee) is a city in Spokane County, Washington, United States.
-The full-time resident population was 13,255 as of 2020 census.
+The full-time resident population was 13,255 as of the 2020 census.
 Eastern Washington University is located in Cheney.
-When classes are in session at EWU, the city's population reaches approximately 17,600 people on a temporary basis.
+When classes are in session at EWU, the city's population reaches approximately 17,600 people temporarily.

 History

 Named for Boston railroad tycoon Benjamin Pierce Cheney, Cheney was officially incorporated on November 28, 1883.

 The City of Cheney is located in Spokane County and is home to 13,255 residents, according to the 2020 Census.
-Cheney is proud of its small town nature, which is enhanced by the diverse influence of Eastern Washington University, a public regional university with over 10,000 full-time students.
-The Seattle Seahawks of the National Football League have held the majority of their summer training camps at EWU, from 1976–1985, and again from 1997 through the 2006 training camp.
+Cheney is proud of its small-town nature, which is enhanced by the diverse influence of Eastern Washington University, a public regional university with over 10,000 full-time students.
+The Seattle Seahawks of the National Football League held the majority of their summer training camps at EWU, from 1976 to 1985, and again from 1997 through the 2006 training camp.

 Cheney developed into the city known today because of its strong ties to education, trail riding, and agriculture.
 This provided a strong economic base for the community and was the result of a much larger event that took place in the United States.
 In 1858, the last Native American defense occurred in Eastern Washington.
 Because isolated Eastern Washington was an area of this Native American unrest during the early part of the territorial period, it was not until the late 1860s and early 1870s that settlers made homes in the area.
 In the latter part of that decade, settlers attracted by plentiful water and timber and the promise of a railway line made their homes near a group of springs bubbling through a willow copse from the bank where the Burlington Northern depot now stands.

 The name of the community, originally Section Thirteen, became Willow Springs, then became Depot Springs, because of its ties to the railroad, then Billings, in honor of a president of the Northern Pacific Company, and finally Cheney, Washington in honor of Benjamin P. Cheney, a director of the Northern Pacific Railroad.